Having a patio in the backyard is about as commonplace as a sprawling green lawn, but in recent years their designs have been anything but average.

 Raboine agrees that the architecture of the house is important for creating a space that matches the house.

-“A lot of times designers are good at incorporating elements, but sometimes they don’t pay attention to the design of the house,” he said.
+“A lot of times designers are good at incorporating elements, but sometimes they don’t pay attention to the design of the house,” he says.

 Another important design factor is understanding how the client wants to use the space, as this will help dictate the size and the flow as well as whether shade structures need to be included.